cblearn/cblearn/README.md

 *cblearn* was initiated by current and former members of the [Theory of Machine Learning group](http://www.tml.cs.uni-tuebingen.de/index.php) of Prof. Dr. Ulrike von Luxburg at the University of Tübingen.
 The leading developer is [David-Elias Künstle](http://www.tml.cs.uni-tuebingen.de/team/kuenstle/index.php).

-We would like to thank all the contributors here on Github.
+We want to thank all the contributors here on GitHub.
 This work has been supported by the Machine Learning Cluster of Excellence, funded by EXC number 2064/1 – Project number 390727645.
 The authors would like to thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting David-Elias Künstle.

 ## License

-This library is free to use under the [MIT License](https://github.com/dekuenstle/cblearn/blob/master/LICENSE) conditions.
+This library is free under the [MIT License](https://github.com/cblearn/cblearn/blob/master/LICENSE) conditions.
-Please reference this library appropriately if it contributes to your scientific publication.
+Please cite this library appropriately if it contributes to your scientific publication.
 We would also appreciate a short email (optionally) to see how our library is being used.